edgard/murailobot/memory-bank/progress.md

 - Configuration example updated with detailed inline documentation
 - AI prompts refined to ensure cleaner output formatting.
 - Runtime bot information is successfully retrieved and stored.
+- Completed a full codebase review for dead/obsolete code.
+- Removed identified deprecated database methods from `internal/database/store.go`.
+- Confirmed no other dead code in the Go source files.
+- The project is stable and current tasks are complete.

 **Known Issues**

 - **Testing Gaps:** Lack of comprehensive unit/integration tests for:
   - Scheduler logic and task execution.
   - Mention handler robustness (especially under load).
   - Database transaction atomicity and edge cases.
   - Middleware functionality (e.g., AdminOnly).
   - Profile analysis logic (`analyze_handler.go`).
 - Potential performance bottlenecks:
   - Database query patterns under load.
   - Large message batches during profile analysis.
   - AI analysis operations timing out under load.
 - User feedback for admin operations could be more informative.
 - Documentation (README, etc.) needs updates for recent changes.
 - Lack of telemetry for AI operations.

 **Evolution of Decisions**

 - Moved from custom validators to built-in validators where possible for simplicity and maintainability
 - Adopted approach of providing sensible defaults for all configuration options
 - Migrated from cron library to gocron v2 for improved task management